-When Manuel was diagnosed with cancer, he had never been sick before.
+When Manuel was diagnosed with cancerA term for diseases in which cells grow abnormally with the potential to invade or spread to other parts of the body through the blood and lymph system., he had never been sick before.
 “It started with a routine X-ray.
 My doctor saw something and sent me for a lot of tests.
 They discovered I had a very large tumor – and it was malignant.
 My whole world came crashing down.”

 When it rains, it pours

-Manuel’s clot specialists took an X-ray and a CAT scan and determined he had a blood clot in his lung.
+Manuel’s clot specialists took an X-ray and a CATCancer Associated Thrombosis (CAT) refers to blood clots (thrombosis) linked to / derived from cancer or cancer treatment. scan and determined he had a blood clot in his lung.
 “I thought, ‘When it rains, it pours.’”

 Adjusting to injections

 His doctor prescribed an injection treatment and Manuel had never heard of this before.
 “When my doctor said I needed to take a daily shot in my stomach, I was a little freaked out.
 But I thought, ‘What can you do?
 You gotta do what you gotta do.’”

 Manuel doesn’t like needles so his wife administered the shots.
 “My wife is a saint.
 She made sure I got my shot everyday – even though I would try to trick her,” Manuel smirks again.
 “I’d say, ‘No, you already gave me my shot today!’
 But I didn’t get away with it.
 I’m grateful she took such good care of me.”